adrian-cucuet/luigis-P5/README.md

 ## Project Overview

-Luigi's Pizza is an eCommerce site, built using Django, Python, Javascript and Bootstrap 4.
-This is my final Project Portofolio for Full-Stack Diploma @CodeInstitute
+Luigi's Pizza is an eCommerce site, built using Django, Python, Javascript, and Bootstrap 4.
+This is my final Project Portfolio for Full-Stack Diploma @CodeInstitute

-'Luigi's Pizza' website is designed and build as a fictitious online store of a pizzeria, with the purpose of creating an online order system for the store to extend its customer reach.
+'Luigi's Pizza' website is designed and built as a fictitious online store of a pizzeria, to create an online order system for the store to extend its customer reach.
 The design is simple and intuitive to allow the users to order pizza for delivery.

 ![screenshot](./documents/readme-files/all-devices-black.png)